The sovereignty of Parliament, the sovereignty of the people or the sovereignty of God?Donald Boyd

 A week earlier, the Speaker of the House of Commons John Bercow permitted a Bill that ignores the sovereignty of the people in the Brexit Referendum in pursuit of the sovereignty of the Westminster Parliament.
 Parliament ‘taking back control’ is not control from the Government but taking back control from the people.

 It is evident that there is a conflict of ‘sovereignties’ and Royal sovereignty is almost gone in the UK.
-The EU is threatening the very borders of the UK in the Northern Ireland and the SNP is threatening the unity of the UK.
+The EU is threatening the very borders of the UK in Northern Ireland, and the SNP is threatening the unity of the UK.

 The glib comments by politicians who supported remaining in the EU about the necessity, utility and inevitability of ‘ceding’ sovereignty to the European Union has disguised the fact that it has taken over all the other sovereignties.
 Let Queen and country take note.